rticommunity/rticonnextdds-usecases/ChocolateFactory/README.md

 How to Build this Code
 ----------------------
-On all platforms, the first thing you must do is set an environment variable called NDDSHOME.
-This environment variable must point to the ndds.5.x.x directory inside your RTI Connext DDS installation.
+o run this example on all platforms, an environment variable called `NDDSHOME` must be set to point to the RTI Connext DDS installation directory, such as rti_connext_dds-5.3.x.
 For more information on how to set an environment variable, please see the RTI Core Libraries and Utilities Getting Started Guide.

 We will refer to the location where you unzipped the example in this document as EXAMPLE_HOME.